Sir Brooke Boothby, 6th Baronet: Biography

-In 1784 Boothby married Susanna Bristoe, daughter of Robert Bristoe and Susanna Philipson, and in that year he leased Ashbourne Hall from his father, whose extravagance had forced him to live elsewhere whilst renting out the family seat.
+In 1784, Boothby married Susanna Bristoe, daughter of Robert Bristoe and Susanna Philipson, and in that year he leased Ashbourne Hall from his father, whose extravagance had forced him to live elsewhere whilst renting out the family seat.
 He began the restoration of Ashbourne Hall, using his wife's dowry to renovate the structure, remodel the parkland, purchase rare plants and obtain works of art.
 Like his father before him, Boothby was extravagant in the extreme.
 That weakness and his emotional self-indulgence were to be his nemeses.
 His only daughter, Penelope, was born in the following April.
 Sir Joshua Reynold's portrait of Penelope, often called "The Mob Cap", is one of the most famous of English child portraits.
 Reynolds had painted portraits of Boothby and his younger half-sister Anne.
 His full sister, Maria, was portrayed by Wright a decade before he painted the famous portrait of Brooke Boothby himself.

 On 19 March 1791, disaster struck when Boothby's daughter died at the age of five.
 This sad event permanently affected him and he subsequently published a book of poetry, Sorrows Sacred to the Memory of Penelope.
 Penelope had a remarkable tomb constructed for her which included a life-size statue of her sleeping.
-The tomb is in St. Oswald's Church in Ashbourne along with many other Boothby memorials and graves.
+The tomb is in St Oswald's Church in Ashbourne along with many other Boothby memorials and graves.

 Boothby's life went into decline after his daughter's death.
 He commissioned the sculpture illustrated and the painting by Henry Fuseli.
 After Penelope's funeral, his wife Susanna returned to her parents' home in Hampshire and settled in Dover.
 Her death was recorded under her maiden name, Bristoe.

-Boothby was involved with the substantial purchase of 16th-century stained glass for Lichfield Cathedral in 1801, which he purchased from the Abbey of Herkenrode which had been dissolved in the Napoleonic wars.
+Boothby was involved with the substantial purchase of 16th-century stained glass for Lichfield Cathedral in 1801, which he purchased from Herkenrode Abbey which had been dissolved in the Napoleonic wars.
 He sold the glass to the cathedral on a non-profit basis.

-As a result of his extravagance Boothby met with economic disaster which completely altered the course of his life.
-Ashbourne Hall was leased in 1814 (parish records show that in 1817 Sir Richard Arkwright's grandson, also Richard, was living there) and he settled in diminished circumstances in Boulogne in 1815 and died there in 1824.
-He was buried in St. Oswald's with his parents and his sister Maria Elizabeth and other Boothby family members.
+As a result of his extravagance, Boothby met with economic disaster which completely altered the course of his life.
+Ashbourne Hall was leased in 1814 (parish records show that in 1817, Sir Richard Arkwright's grandson, also Richard, was living there) and he settled in diminished circumstances in Boulogne in 1815 and died there in 1824.
+He was buried in St Oswald's Church, Ashbourne with his parents, his sister Maria Elizabeth and other Boothby family members.